-Party wall disputes can occur anytime.
+An important thing to keep in mind is that these disputes can occur anytime.
 In terms of real estate, a party wall is a common wall shared by two independent property owners.
 It can either be structural or non-structural.
 For instance, in the former case party wall is a dividing wall between two houses with terraces; in the latter scenario, it can be a garden wall.

-Sometimes a single wall on an owner’s land utilized by two (or more) proprietors to separate their buildings is also labeled as a party wall.
+Sometimes a single wall on an owner’s land utilized by two (or more) proprietors to separate their buildings is also labelled as a party wall.
 You find party walls in places where various inhabitants share a multi-unit structure, such as apartment suites, office complexes etc.

-Reasons behind Party Wall Disputes
+Reasons behind These Disputes

 Boundary wall disputes can occur for various reasons, some of which are as below;